jjl014/nutrition-day-calendar/README.md

 ### Future Directions
 * Make use of a nutrition API to get additional nutrition info
 * Add calendar view to easily select a date
+* Add errors that will be displayed so users get a better idea of why they can't add a new food item.